 Brick macaron does their desserts, and I’m a sucker for their mango one.
 So delicious!

-I will always have space in my stomach for Moko because it was where I learned to eat ramen properly.
-As long as everything remains consistent, I will continue to patronize them.
+I will always have space in my stomach for Moko because I learned to eat ramen properly.
+So as long as everything remains consistent, I will continue to patronize them.